ENHANCE STEM LEARNING

 We aim to make STEM (science, technology, engineering, maths) subjects accessible and interesting to young people, and empower them to gain the necessary skills, qualifications and experience needed for them to succeed in a STEM career.
 Encouraging young people into STEM helps to reduce gender and skills gaps in higher education and industry, and enables employers to recruit skilled and capable individuals locally.

 The largest programme we manage is Cambridge LaunchPad, a movement led by leading engineering, science and technology companies, who invest their talent and resources to encourage young people, especially girls and young women, into STEM careers.
-To date, we work with over 20 schools and colleges across Cambridgeshire.

 According to the WISE Campaign, women make up only 23% of those in core STEM occupations in the UK, and 24% of those working in core STEM industries.
 The gender disparity is particularly apparent in engineering, physics and ICT and at a senior management level.